 In military service, conscripts are issued different types of clothing and equipment.
-All this equipment is equipment that the Defence Forces' troops would use in exceptional conditions.
+All this is what the Defence Forces' troops would use in wartime.
 Everybody is obligated to observe the instructions on the use and care of the materiel.
-In addition to maintaining your comfort and in-service safety, appropriate care of materiel will ensure that it will last as long as planned, reduce use-related costs and ensure that it can be used also in exceptional conditions if needed.
+In addition to maintaining your comfort and in-service safety, appropriate care of materiel will ensure that it will last as long as planned, reduce use-related costs and ensure that it can be used also in wartime if needed.
 More information about responsibility for materiel is available at the Defence Forces social media #materiaalivastuu.